s. Provisions, Contingent liabilities and Contingent assets

 w.
 Earning Per Shares

-In determining the Earnings Per share, the company considers the net profit after tax including any post tax effect of any extraordinary / exceptional item.
+In determining the Earnings Per share, the company considers the net profit after tax includes any post tax effect of any extraordinary / exceptional item.
 The number of shares used in computing basic earnings per share is the weighted average number of shares outstanding during the period.

 The number of shares used in computing Diluted earnings per share comprises the weighted average number of shares considered for computing Basic Earnings per share and also the weighted number of equity shares that would have been issued on conversion of all potentially dilutive shares.